eagle-io/docs/source/reference/historic/aggregates.rst

 START
 -----
 The start aggregate retrieves the first raw value within the interval.
+If the value is non-good, than the quality of the aggregate will be *Data Subnormal*.

 END
 ---
 The end aggregate retrieves the last raw value within the interval.
+If the value is non-good, than the quality of the aggregate will be *Data Subnormal*.

 COUNT
 -----
 This aggregate retrieves a count of all the raw values within an interval.
-If one or more raw values are non-good, they are not included in the count.
+If one or more raw values are non-good, they are not included in the count and the aggregate quality will be *Data Subnormal*.

 DELTA
 -----
 The delta aggregate retrieves the difference between the earliest and latest good raw values in an interval.
 If the last value is less than the first value, the result will be negative.
 If the last value is the same as the first value, or if the last value is also the first value at the same timestamp, the result will be zero.
 If the last value is greater than the first value, the result will be positive.
+If any non-good values exist earlier or later than the earliest and latest good values, respectively, the aggregate is *Data Subnormal*.